Dev Mode. Emulators used.

 Thank you.

-Introducing tonight the elementary educational specifications for Magnolia Elementary School.
+We are introducing tonight the elementary educational specifications for Magnolia Elementary School.

 These are based on the district's elementary ed specs.

-meaning that there will be three classrooms per grade level with K-3 class size reduction.
+Meaning that there will be three classrooms per grade level with K3 class size reduction.

 There is actually four classrooms at kindergarten through third grade in the three up model.

-So I open it up to questions.
+So open it up to questions.

 Director Harris.

-We had a community meeting in I believe late May early June presenting the schematic design submittal Director Harris and then we are also planning to have a community meeting here in the very near future.
+We had a community meeting in I believe late May early June presenting the schematic design Submittal Director Harris and then we are also planning to have a community meeting here in the very near future.

 None of the concerns that have been expressed by the Loyal Heights community were expressed at the meeting that I attended at Magnolia Elementary School.